ArjunXvarma/FoodVision-Fullstack/README.md

 ---

 ### **Overview**
 FoodVision is a full-stack food image classification application designed for scalability, clean code separation, and production efficiency.
-The project leverages a **Convolutional Neural Network (CNN)** built with TensorFlow to predict food categories from images.
+The project leverages the pretrained EfficientNet80 model fine tuned to fit a dataset with 10,000 images resulting in a **Convolutional Neural Network (CNN)** built with TensorFlow to predict food categories from images.

 To showcase industry-standard architecture, the application adopts a **microservices approach**:
-1. **Flask (Python)**: Serves the TensorFlow-trained model for image predictions.
+1. **Tensorflow serving:** Serves the TensorFlow-trained model for image predictions.
+2. **Flask (Python)**: Performs image processing on the input, preparing it for the tensorflow model.
-2. **Node.js/Express**: Manages API routing, user requests, and communication with the Flask model server.
+3. **Node.js/Express**: Manages API routing, user requests, and communication with the Flask model server.
-3. **(Optional) React.js Frontend**: Allows users to upload images, visualize predictions, and interact with the backend seamlessly.
+4. **(Optional) React.js Frontend**: Allows users to upload images, visualize predictions, and interact with the backend seamlessly.

 ---